Samartha21BRS1698/Reddit_Persona_Generator/README.md

 ## Features
   • Scrapes up to 50 Reddit posts and 50 comments from a public Reddit user

-  • Uses a locally run HuggingFace model (distilgpt2) to generate the user's persona
+  • Uses a locally run LLM model (flan-t5-large) to generate the user's persona

   • Works fully offline (after initial model download)